zendesk/sunshine-conversations-web/README.md

         actionPaymentError: 'An error occurred while processing the card. <br> Please try again or use a different card.',
         actionPaymentCompleted: 'Payment Completed',
         messageError: 'An error occured while sending your message.
 Please try again.',
-        invalidFileError: 'Sorry, but only images are supported currently.
-Please choose a file with a supported extension (jpg, jpeg, png, gif, or bmp).',
+        invalidFileError: 'Only images are supported.
+Choose a file with a supported extension (jpg, jpeg, png, gif, or bmp).',
         messageIndicatorTitleSingular: '({count}) New message',
         messageIndicatorTitlePlural: '({count}) New messages'
     }